An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: On model-form error

 where $\hat{q}$ is any parametrization of $q$, e.g. a deep neural network.
 We have also explicitly stated the dependency of $\hat{u}^0$ on $\hat{q}$.
 As before, the posterior for the inverse problem can be derived with Bayes's rule and taking the marginal:

 Since all probabilities involved are Gaussian and the measurement is linear, eq.~(\ref{eqn:inverseprob}) has a known analytical form

-Observe how the variance of eq.~(\ref{eqn:inversesoln}) changes according to the estimate of $\beta$ in Theorem~\ref{thm:modelerr}.
+Observe how the variance of eq.~(\ref{eqn:inversesoln}) changes according to the MAP estimate of $\beta$ in Theorem~\ref{thm:modelerr}.
 A model with relatively high error will result in a smaller value of $\beta$.
 This can result from either choosing the wrong PDE, or by incorrectly identifying the source.
 In this situation, the variance in the prediction over $\hat{q}$ increases.

 The intuition here is that if the model is wrong, the posterior obtained from the methodology responds with a lower confidence in the prediction of $\hat{q}$.
-Likewise, if the model-form error is low, the method becomes more confident about the prediction.
+Likewise, if the model-form error is low, the posterior reflects a higher degree of confidence in the prediction.
 This behavior is typically absent from Bayesian methods, as the posterior variance is invariant to model-form error.
 Also of note is that the posterior variance never entirely disappears due to the presence of measurement noise.
 This agrees with the usual result that identifying the source term of the Poisson equation is an ill-posed inverse problem~\cite{ghattas2021learning}.